MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgIdentityProvider.md

 BODYPARAMETER <IMicrosoftGraphIdentityProvider>: identityProvider
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
-  - `[ClientId <String>]`: The client ID for the application.
-This is the client ID obtained when registering the application with the identity provider.
+  - `[ClientId <String>]`: The client ID for the application obtained when registering the application with the identity provider.
+This is a required field.
 Required.
 Not nullable.
-  - `[ClientSecret <String>]`: The client secret for the application.
-This is the client secret obtained when registering the application with the identity provider.
+  - `[ClientSecret <String>]`: The client secret for the application obtained when registering the application with the identity provider.
 This is write-only.
 A read operation will return ****.
+This is a required field.
 Required.
 Not nullable.
   - `[Name <String>]`: The display name of the identity provider.
 Not nullable.
   - `[Type <String>]`: The identity provider type is a required field.
 For B2B scenario: Google, Facebook.
-For B2C scenario: Microsoft, Google, Amazon, LinkedIn, Facebook, GitHub, Twitter, Weibo, QQ, WeChat, OpenIDConnect.
+For B2C scenario: Microsoft, Google, Amazon, LinkedIn, Facebook, GitHub, Twitter, Weibo,QQ, WeChat, OpenIDConnect.
 Not nullable.

 INPUTOBJECT <IIdentitySignInsIdentity>: Identity Parameter
   - `[ActivityBasedTimeoutPolicyId <String>]`: key: id of activityBasedTimeoutPolicy
   - `[AppManagementPolicyId <String>]`: key: id of appManagementPolicy
   - `[AuthenticationContextClassReferenceId <String>]`: key: id of authenticationContextClassReference
+  - `[AuthenticationMethodConfigurationId <String>]`: key: id of authenticationMethodConfiguration
   - `[AuthenticationMethodId <String>]`: key: id of authenticationMethod
   - `[AuthorizationPolicyId <String>]`: key: id of authorizationPolicy
   - `[BitlockerRecoveryKeyId <String>]`: key: id of bitlockerRecoveryKey
+  - `[CertificateBasedAuthConfigurationId <String>]`: key: id of certificateBasedAuthConfiguration
   - `[ClaimsMappingPolicyId <String>]`: key: id of claimsMappingPolicy
+  - `[CommandId <String>]`: key: id of command
   - `[ConditionalAccessPolicyId <String>]`: key: id of conditionalAccessPolicy
   - `[CrossTenantAccessPolicyConfigurationPartnerTenantId <String>]`: key: tenantId of crossTenantAccessPolicyConfigurationPartner
   - `[DataLossPreventionPolicyId <String>]`: key: id of dataLossPreventionPolicy